fg-research/website/blog/general/posts/equity-trend-prediction-automl.rst

 ==========================================
 Outputs
 ==========================================
-The model output is the sign of the next day's price move of the S&P 500, which is derived as follows
+The model output (target) is the sign of the next day's price move of the S&P 500, which is derived as follows

 .. math::